Fawaz-Khan-R/Responsive-Web-design/README.md

 Feel free to explore the individual project folders to review the code and design implemented for each challenge.

-If you have any questions or feedback, please don't hesitate to reach out.
+If you have any questions or feedback, please don't hesitate to reach out by [creating an issue](https://github.com/Fawaz-Khan-R/Responsive-Web-design/issues/new)
 <!--
 ## Certification Badge